astropy/package-template/README.rst

      where ``yourpkg`` is the name of your package.

-  3. Update the ``copyright`` variable for the current year, and also your na,e or the name of your collaboration (e.g.,"2011, John Doe and the Amazing Package Collaboration.")
+  3. Update the ``copyright`` variable for the current year, and also your name or the name of your collaboration (e.g.,"2011, John Doe and the Amazing Package Collaboration.")
   4. If you ever expect to output your docs in LaTeX or as a man page, you'll